 What are Benzodiazepines?

-In the United States, central nervous system depressants such as benzodiazepines are classified as Schedule IV drugs by the Drug Enforcement Administration (DEA).
-This classification means they are known to carry some risk for abuse and addiction, but are generally seen as less harmful than harder drugs like cocaine, heroin, and even prescription pain killers.
-[1]
+In the United States, central nervous system depressants such as benzodiazepines are classified as Schedule IV Controlled Substances by the Drug Enforcement Administration (DEA).
+This classification means these drugs have a known potential for abuse and addiction, but they are relatively less harmful than Schedule I drugs such as cocaine, heroin, LSD, and MDMA; Schedule II drugs such as prescription opioid pain killers; and Schedule III drugs such as anabolic steroids and testosterone.
+[2] [3]

 Benzodiazepines: A Brief History

-The first benzodiazepine, chlordiazepoxide (Librium), was created by chance by an Austrian scientist, Leo Sternbach, who was working with Hoffmann–La Roche in New Jersey in 1956.
-He later went on to develop diazepam (Valium) in 1963.
-[3]
+The first benzodiazepine, chlordiazepoxide (Librium), was developed incidentally by an Austrian scientist, Leo Sternbach, while working with Hoffmann–La Roche in New Jersey in 1956.
+He later went on to develop another benzodiazepine, diazepam (Valium), in 1963.
+[4]

-Benzodiazepines were thus introduced in the United States in the 1960s and quickly became popular because of an improved safety profile compared to older drugs like barbiturates.
-In particular, benzodiazepines were associated with a lower risk of respiratory depression (slowed breathing), lower potential for abuse and addiction, and lower suicide potential.
-[4]Diazepam, specifically, was widely prescribed, with over 2.3 billion doses sold per year at its peak in the late 1970s.
-[5]
+Benzodiazepines thus first became available in the United States in the 1960s.
+They quickly became popular because of their improved safety profile compared to older drugs such as barbiturates.
+In particular, benzodiazepines were associated with a lower risk of respiratory depression (slowed breathing), a lower potential for abuse and addiction, and a lower suicide potential.
+[5] Diazepam, specifically, was widely prescribed between the late 1960s and early 1980s.
+At its peak in 1978, over 2.3 billion doses of diazepam were sold.
+[6]

 Some two decades after benzodiazepines were first introduced, scientists began to better understand their mechanism of action.
 At the same time, clinicians began discovering the potential for benzodiazepine abuse and addiction.
-Over time, prescription drug abuse in the United States grew across the board, yet the focus largely remained on prescription opioid abuse, with benzodiazepines remaining on the back burner.
+However, as prescription drug abuse in the United States grew, the focus largely remained on prescription opioid abuse, with benzodiazepines relegated to the back burner.

-Nonetheless, in 1975, benzodiazepines were placed on the FDA’s list of restricted drugs, given the growing concerns about benzo addiction.
-[6]Benzodiazepines remain one of the most frequently prescribed classes of medications in the U.S. despite the known risk of addiction and the availability of safer alternatives.
-[7]
+Nonetheless, given the growing concerns about benzo addiction, in 1975, benzodiazepines were placed on the FDA’s list of restricted drugs.
+[7] To this day, benzodiazepines remain one of the most frequently prescribed classes of medications in the United Sates despite the known risk of addiction and the availability of safer alternatives.
+[8]

-According to the US National Center for Health Statistics, surveys conducted between 2014 and 2016 found that benzodiazepines are prescribed at 27 out of every 100 office-based doctor visits.
-[8]These numbers are disturbing because benzodiazepine addiction can develop quickly, over a matter of days in some cases.
+These numbers are disturbing because benzodiazepine addiction can develop quickly, over a matter of days to weeks in some cases.
 Withdrawal symptoms can make it difficult for a person to quit benzo use.
-Moreover, benzodiazepine overdoses are potentially fatal.
+In people misusing or abusing these drugs, benzodiazepine overdoses can be fatal.

 benzo addiction